geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 I think it's a display problem similar to I always have complaint that it is very hard to use.
 But I don't have a good alternative or the way I want it to be.
 So I don't really know.

 ##### **Geohot** [[00:35:58](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2158)]
 Yeah.
 I mean, I don't know.
-I find Viz a lot more usable than, like...
+I find Viz a lot more usable than, like..
 So you can print all the match rules with track match stats equals three.

 ##### **Chenyu** [[00:36:05](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2165)]
 Oh, I see.
 Okay.